Why should I hire you? 3 ways to tailor your application

 Careers in the digital age – Am I the solution to an organisation’s “problem”??

-So if you have decided to look for a new role or career change, it is definitely the right time to give your resume (aka CV) and/or LinkedIn profile the once over.
+So if you have decided to look for a new role or career change, it is definitely the right time to give your resume (aka CV) and/or LinkedIn profile an update/refresh.
 Organisations and hiring managers are looking for people who can add value and positively benefit the organisation.
 So in order for you stand out you must show these organisations and hiring managers how you are the “solution” to the very reason why they are recruiting in the first place.
 There are 3 keys areas that you should include on your resume and/or LinkedIn profile:

 1. Highlight achievements over responsibilities in your resume